Take a look at the Admissions Process document here.

 *Start dates may be delayed until the class is filled.

 Classes are held on Saturdays between 8:00 am to 4:30 pm.
 Students are also required to attend a total of six clinical hours each week on any day shift (Monday through Friday), between 8:00 am to 4:30 pm.
 The hours can be spread over more than one day to accommodate personal work schedules.
-All clinical hours are conducted at the hospital in the cardiology department, emergency department, cardiac catheterization lab, and telemetry unit.
+All clinical hours are conducted in a hospital setting.

 The candidate must submit an application and a $50 application fee to begin the admission process.
 The candidate must have, at minimum, a high school diploma or GED and must pass a background and drug screen.
 The candidate must also be at least 18 years old.
-Other requirements include payment of tuition, documentation of liability insurance and personal health insurance, and immunization records.
-A TB skin test, seasonal flu vaccine, and COVID-19 vaccination are required.
+Other requirements include payment of tuition, documentation of liability insurance and personal health insurance, and TB skin test and immunization records.
 Attendance at an orientation session approximately three weeks before the start of class is also required.

 We are partnered with Tennessee’s Workforce Innovation Opportunity Act (WIOA) program.
 Some students are eligible for this program and receive scholarships each year.
 For more information, visit https://apps.tn.gov/wiaetpl/.
 The school is Local Workforce Investment Area certified and candidates may be eligible for financial assistance through American Job Center (Call 615-741-0804).
 SNAP (https://www.tn.gov/workforce/jobs-and-education/services-by-group/services-by-group-redirect/snapet.htmlprogram) participants may also be eligible for educational financial assistance (call 1-866-311-4287).